BlackCapCoder/halovi/README.md

 # Note

 Halovi is far from done; I am not even close to implementing all the features that I want from it!
 See [TODO.md](/TODO.md) and feel free to post feature requests.

-Halovi currently does not support multiple windows, because I have to wait for [this](https://github.com/GoogleChrome/puppeteer/pull/554).